Chainscript/chainscript-js/README.md

 #### Chainscript#sign(wif)

-Adds a signature of the digest to a script.
+Adds a signature of the hash to a script.
 The private key must be in WIF format.
 Returns a new instance of `Chainscript` if immutable, otherwise returns the instance.